TycheSoftwares/arconix-shortcodes/readme.txt

 = 1.1.2 =
 * Added a color spec to the button hover code for more consistent behavior
-* Improved the plugin's ability to control for theme's which force bullet points on list items
+* Improved the plugin's ability to control for themes which force bullet points on list items

 = 1.1.1 =
 * Fixed a bug in the button code